 b.
 A single hearing officer will determine responsibility for the alleged policy violations and possible sanctions.

 c.
-The respondent and complainant (if any) have the right to be assisted by an advisor of their choice, at their own expense.
-The respondent and the complainant are each responsible for presenting relevant information to the hearing officer.
+The respondent has the right to be assisted by an advisor of their choice, at their own expense.
+The respondent is responsible for presenting relevant information to the hearing officer.
 Advisors may advise their advisee but are not permitted to speak or participate in the hearing.
 Normally, hearings will not be delayed or rescheduled to accommodate advisors.

 d.
-The hearing officer, respondent, an advisor of the respondent's choice (if any), complainant (if any), an advisor of the complainant's choice (if any), and the investigator (if any) shall be allowed to attend the entire portion of the administrative conduct hearing except for the hearing officer's deliberation.
+The hearing officer, respondent, an advisor of the respondent's choice (if any), and the investigator (if any) shall be allowed to attend the entire portion of the administrative conduct hearing except for the hearing officer's deliberation.

 e.
-The respondent, the complainant (if any) and the investigator (if any) will have an opportunity to present information relevant to the allegations.
+The respondent and the investigator (if any) will have an opportunity to present information relevant to the allegations.

 f.
-The respondent, complainant or investigator may request witnesses to present pertinent information to the hearing officer.
-The Student Conduct Administrator or designee will determine relevancy of witnesses.
+The respondent and investigator may request witnesses to present pertinent information to the hearing officer.
+The Director of Student Conduct & Community Standards or designee will determine relevancy of witnesses.
 Normally, hearings will not be delayed or rescheduled to accommodate witnesses.

 g.
 Approved witnesses shall be allowed to attend a portion of the hearing where they will present relevant information and answer questions.

 h.
-The hearing officer, the respondent, and the complainant (if any) may ask questions of the respondent, the complainant, the investigator and witnesses.
+The hearing officer and the respondent may ask questions of the respondent, the investigator and witnesses.

 k.
-In hearings involving more than one respondent, the Student Conduct Administrator or designee may permit the students to participate in the hearing separately or together.
+In hearings involving more than one respondent, the Director of Student Conduct & Community Standards or designee may permit the respondents to participate in the hearing separately or together.
 Respondents may request to have decisions rendered separately or together.

 l.
-Pertinent records, exhibits and written statements (including student impact statements) may be accepted as information for consideration by the hearing officer at the discretion of the Student Conduct Administrator or a designee.
+Pertinent records, exhibits and written statements (including student impact statements) may be accepted as information for consideration by the hearing officer at the discretion of the Director of Student Conduct & Community Standards or a designee.
 All relevant information must be submitted by the complainant and respondent at least 2 business days before the scheduled hearing.

 m.
-All procedural questions are subject to the final decision of the Student Conduct Administrator or designee.
+All procedural questions are subject to the final decision of the Director of Student Conduct & Community Standards or designee.

 o.
 Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in a criminal or civil court, are not used in the student conduct proceedings.

-- If with proper notice the respondent, complainant and/or investigator, do not appear for a conduct hearing, the available information regarding alleged violations shall be presented and considered without such parties present.
+- If with proper notice the respondent and/or investigator do not appear for a conduct hearing, the available information regarding alleged violations shall be presented and considered without such parties present.

-- The hearing officer may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, respondent, and/or witnesses during the hearing by providing separate facilities, by using a visual screen to separate participants, and/or by permitting participation by telephone, video conferencing, video recording, audio recording, written statement or other means.
-Decisions regarding participation will be made by the Student Conduct Administrator or designee.
+- The hearing officer may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the respondent, and/or witnesses during the hearing by providing separate facilities, by using a visual screen to separate participants, and/or by permitting participation by telephone, video conferencing, video recording, audio recording, written statement or other means.
+Decisions regarding participation will be made by the Director of Student Conduct & Community Standards or designee.